-*Dues shall increase by $1 each year.
+*Dues shall increase by $1 each calendar year.

 Membership Transfer Privileges.
 A member desiring to join a Zonta Club in District 12 may transfer membership to that club, provided the required dues have been paid to the club from which the member is transferring.
 If the transfer occurs during the Zonta fiscal year (beginning June 1) no additional District or International dues shall be due until the beginning of the next fiscal year.
 District 12 encourages each club to accept the transferring member without additional club dues for the partial fiscal year.